-Fried foods may pose a risk for our health, but cooking and vegetable oils and their greasy residues can pose a pretty big hazard to our clothing.
+Fried foods may pose a risk to our health, but cooking and vegetable oils and their greasy residues can pose a pretty big hazard to our clothing.
 The stains may not look like much since they aren't bright or obvious.
 Instead, oil stains tend to slightly darken the fabric in the areas they stain.
 Unfortunately, getting those fibers to let go of the oil can be a little tricky.
 It doesn't help that once a stain dries, it can permanently set into the fabric.
 The key to getting out oily and greasy stains is to wash clothing in the hottest water that is safe for the fabric and do it as quickly as possible.